awsdocs/aws-cdk-guide/v2/hello_world.md

 **Important**
 Be sure to name your project directory `hello-cdk`, *exactly as shown here*\.
 The CDK CLI uses this directory name to name things within your CDK code\.
 If you use a different directory name, you will run into issues during this tutorial\.

-1. From the `hello-cdk` directory, initialize a new CDK project using the AWS CDK CLI `cdk init` command\.
+1. From the `hello-cdk` directory, initialize a new CDK project using the CDK CLI `cdk init` command\.
 Specify the `app` template and your preferred programming language with the `--language` option:

 ------
 #### [ TypeScript ]